 From then on, I can analyze those sites’ traffic and pages, and identify why Google might have started considering them as a greater authority than me.

 Ranking fluctuations happen, and, for the most part, are nothing to worry about.
-Google might be testing something new in the search results, updating its algorithm.
+There may be a test of something new in the search results.
 Or perhaps a recent change to the site has triggered the drop.